Techtonica/curriculum/mobile-development/mobile-development.md

 ### Independent Practice / Challenge

 - Spend the rest of your topic time (out of 4 hours total) converting one of your existing interactive projects into a React Native App.
+Be sure to start a new project/github repo.
 - If you finish, follow this doc on [running your app on a mobile device](https://facebook.github.io/react-native/docs/running-on-device).

 ### Supplemental Materials